 Shad Canada was founded in 1981 and as a client they came to cloudStack with 40 years worth of data that had existed on multiple CRM systems over time.
 Both the history and scale of this move to Salesforce was impressive and even more so was that Kyle had spearheaded the move to Salesforce and largely needed access to the cloudStack team’s expertise and support vs a full-scale data migration.

-When investigating what new CRM to use Blaney, as Shad’s Data Analyst, knew that whatever he suggested to his team needed to have a few critical components:
+When investigating what new CRM to use, Kyle knew that whatever he suggested to his team had to have a few critical components:

-- Unlike past CRM’s it needed to be useable from a Mac and from staff’s phones
+- Unlike past CRM’s they used, it had to be Mac compatible and useable on staff’s phones;

-- It needed to be easy to use for a team that was challenged by the current reporting system
+- It had to be easy-to-use for a team that was challenged by their current reporting system

-- Staff permissions and donation histories needed to be easily configurable
+- Staff permissions and donation histories had to be easily configurable

-Skepticism of another move, to a new CRM, was high and staff needed someone internally who could take that first step and begin to configure the system to Shad’s unique needs of tracking schools, school boards, community partners, government and donations.
+Felling skeptical of a move to another CRM was evident and staff needed someone internally who could take the first step and configure the system to Shad’s unique needs of tracking schools, school boards, community partners, government and donations.

-As a Shad alum himself and a long-time employee, Kyle was uniquely suited to lead this initiative.
+A Shad alum and a long-time employee, Kyle was uniquely suited to lead this initiative.

-When asked about why he initially was attracted to a partnership with the cloudStack team Kyle’s answer was that “the most important and critical consideration for a Salesforce partner was that they knew how to deal with CRA-compliant receipting for a data migration.”
+“The most important and critical consideration for a Salesforce partner was that they knew how to deal with CRA-compliant receipting for a data migration,” Kyle said.

-But after the first conversation with Steve and Shaun from cloudStack was so easy and conversational, Kyle knew he had found the right implementation partners to support his move to Salesforce.
+He said, after the first conversation with Steve and Shaun from cloudStack was so easy and conversational, he knew he found the right implementation partners to support Shad Canada’s move to Salesforce.

-“If you are considering a Salesforce implementation and data migration on your own you will need strong Excel skills, hundreds of spreadsheets, different data organizations techniques and knowledge on how you want to store your data,” Kyle told me.
-“And if you don’t have all of that in hand, and a deep love for spreadsheets, I would strongly recommend having an implementation partner like cloudStack there to support you.”
+“If you’re considering a Salesforce implementation and data migration on your own, you’ll need strong Excel skills, hundreds of spreadsheets, different data organizations techniques and knowledge on how you want to store your data,” Kyle said.